majeinfo/ezaws/README.md

 # ezaws
 #

+This Python application has 2 purposes:

-This is a simple Django Web Application that allows you to display the main information about your AWS Customers.
+1.This is a simple Django Web Application that allows you to display the main information about your AWS Customers.

 Each Customer is described in a MySQL Database and you must precise